 • Develop an understanding of the sensory processing differences.

-• Understand how sensory processing differences can affect the child’s experience at school.
+• Appreciate how sensory processing differences can affect the child’s experience at school.

 • Understand how sensory processing differences can influence the child’s participation in daily activities.

-• Develop an understanding of general intervention strategies to accommodate sensory processing differences in daily activities at school and beyond.
+• Develop an understanding of general intervention supports to accommodate sensory processing differences in daily activities at school and beyond.

 • How sensory processing differences can present in an autistic child.

-• Intervention strategies to address sensory processing differences in school or the family home.
+• Supportive approaches to address sensory processing differences in school or the family home.